 Suitcases can be a big investment.
-With good quality full-size suitcases priced well over $100 on average and with luxury luggage often priced over $1000, good suitcases don’t come cheap.
+Good quality full-size suitcases cost more than $100.
+Luxury luggage is often priced over $1000!
+Since good suitcases don’t come cheap, shouldn’t we care for the ones we’ve got?

 After your Trip: Preparing Suitcases for Storage